wpyoga/openvz6-glibc-patch/ubuntu/20.04-focal-glibc-2.31/README.md

 As long as the upstream version does not change (we stay on the same LTS release), our custom glibc packages will not be mistakenly overwritten by the official packages.

+During upgrade to Ubuntu 20.04 LTS Focal using do-release-upgrade, our custom repository will be disabled.
+However, our custom versioning ensures that our glibc packages will not be overwritten by packages from official Focal repositories.

 Reference:
 - https://manpages.ubuntu.com/manpages/focal/man7/deb-version.7.html